p2ppsr/cwi-react/README.md

 ## Confidentiality

 This is proprietary software developed and owned by Peer-to-peer Privacy Systems Research, LLC.
-Except as provided for in your partnership agreement with us, you may not use this software and must keep it confidential.
+Except as provided for in your CWI Partner Agreement with us, you may not use this software and must keep it confidential.